 This is especially true where there are significant assets and/or children.
 In these cases, the parties need to have an entire agreement on child custody issues, child support, property and debt division, spousal maintenance, attorney’s fees and other related issues.

 But make no mistake about it that in collaborative divorce, collaborative divorce lawyers cannot litigate if the case cannot settle.
 They are instead out of the case.
 Another lawyer has to come in and litigate from a different firm.
 This gives collaborative divorce lawyers every incentive to try to help the parties reach a settlement.

-This is also in contrast to uncontested divorce.
-In if the parties cannot settle, the same lawyer can go ahead and litigate the case.
+This is also in contrast to an uncontested divorce.
+In an uncontested divorce, if the parties cannot settle, the same lawyer can go ahead and litigate the case.

 If you are interested in a collaborative divorce, Stange Law Firm, PC can help.
 You can call us at 1-855-805-0595.